 - Medication to control blood sugar in people with diabetes

 While no medicine or procedure can completely rid your arteries of plaque, it is possible to slow the progression of your PAD by managing your overall health.
 In addition to taking any other medicines your doctor has prescribed, like medicines for high blood pressure or high cholesterol, it’s also important to make certain lifestyle changes, including:

-- Studies show that one year after quitting, your risk for developing coronary artery disease (CAD) drops by about 50%.
+- Studies show that one year after quitting, your risk for developing coronary artery disease (CAD)—which is related to PAD—drops by about 50%.
 15 years after quitting, your risk is the same as someone who has never smoked.